MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 ms.subservice: ready
 ---

-# Business continuity and disaster recovery (BCDR) for Windows Virtual Desktop enterprise-scale scenario
+# Business continuity and disaster recovery (BCDR) considerations for Windows Virtual Desktop

 Windows Virtual Desktop is a managed service that provides Microsoft a control plane for your desktop virtualization environment.
 The service is free of charge, and Microsoft doesn't offer a financially backed [service-level agreement (SLA)](https://azure.microsoft.com/support/legal/sla/virtual-desktop).
 Despite having no SLA, we try to achieve at least 99.9% availability for the Windows Virtual Desktop service URLs.